What are the main internet providers in London

-- Check who else is using the internet – likewise,if you have many internet users in the home, check how many of them are using the connection at the same time.
-If someone’s streaming music and another’s downloading a film while a third is gaming online, your connection could be strained and your bandwidth stretched too thinly.
+If you have many internet users in the home, check how many of them are using the connection at the same time.
+If someone’s streaming music and another’s downloading a film while a third is gaming online, your connection and bandwidth could be strained.
 If one or two of them can stop what they’re doing, you might have better luck.

-- Use a wired connection – if your wireless broadband still isn’t offering the speeds you were promised, you could try a wired connection.
-Tethering your device to an ethernet cable can be annoying, but it means you’re plugged into the internet source directly, which usually offers a more stable and, often, faster speed.
+If your wireless broadband still isn’t offering the speeds you were promised, you could try a wired connection.
+Tethering your device to an ethernet cable can be annoying, but it means you’re plugged into the internet source directly.
+This could offer a more stable and, often, faster speed.

 Did you know?

 The broadband speed coming into your house won’t necessarily be the speed your WiFi delivers.
 It can depend on the position of your router, how up to date it is, the equipment you’re using and any interference with the signal.

 How much broadband do I need?

 When it comes to how much broadband you need, you need to think of it in two parts:

 - Broadband speed

 The ideal speed for you depends on how you use your broadband.

 - Gamers – what speed you need can depend on the type of games you play and the console you’re using.
 Fast speeds can sometimes give you an edge and a better experience when downloading new title.
 If you’re a keen gamer, you’ll likely need to aim for speeds between 15 Mbps and 25 Mbps for a smooth gaming experience.